Costin Miereanu: Music

-Miereanu evolved his compositional style featuring a sensuous sonic fabric by combining of Erik Satie's techniques with an abstraction of Romanian traditional music.
-Many of his complex and often virtuoso works include visual components.
-Miereanu has composed aleatoric works, compositions in the style of musique concrète, music for orchestra and chamber orchestra, often using pre-recorded tape material, as well as music for theatre.
-He was awarded the prize of the European Cultural Foundation 1967, the Prix Enescu (1974), and the Prix de la Partition Pédagogique of the French Composers’ Association (SACEM).
+Miereanu evolved his compositional style featuring a sensuous sonic fabric by combining of Erik Satie's techniques and John Cage's indeterminacy with an abstraction of Romanian traditional and art music, among many other sources.
+Many of his works include visual components and Miereanu produced several experimental movies to be projected with his music performances.
+He has composed more than one hundred cataloged pieces – aleatoric works, musique concrète, semi-improvised piece for solo synthesizer, music for orchestra and chamber orchestra (often using pre-recorded tape material), as well as pieces for theatre, ballet, and educational music.